Arctodus: Interior Highlands

-Eastern USA
+Eastern North America

 Lake Rousseau, Florida, is the south-easternmost locality which Arctodus simus is known to have inhabited.

 Compared to other regions, Arctodus simus was relatively rare in eastern North America.
 To the north, the Appalachian Highlands were dominated by taiga.
 Post-LGM Saltville, Virginia, was a mosaic of grassy/herb laden open areas intermixed with open canopy boreal woodlands (oaks, pines, spruce, birch, firs) and marshes.
 Inhabiting in this C_{3} resource dominated environment were Arctodus simus, mastodon, (southernmost) woolly mammoths, Bootherium, horses, caribou, Megalonyx, dire wolves, beavers, Cervalces, and a variety of warm-adapted reptiles, suggesting a more mesic and less seasonal climate than today.
-Heavy bone damage on a mammoth carcass by both dire wolves and Arctodus suggests a potentially competitive scavenging relationship Beyond Virginia, additional remains have been found in Pennsylvania.
+Heavy bone damage on a mammoth carcass by both dire wolves and Arctodus suggests a potentially competitive scavenging relationship.
+Beyond Virginia, additional remains have been found in Pennsylvania.

 To the south, the subtropical Atlantic Plains covered a great expanse of lowland, from the open deciduous woodlands of the Atlantic coast, to the semi-arid woodland/scrub of Florida, to the spruce-fir conifer forests and open habitat of the Gulf Coastal Plain.
 Although scarce, this contrast of habitats highlights the adaptability of Arctodus simus.
 At the Rainbow River and Lake Rousseau localities in Rancholabrean Florida, three Arctodus simus specimens have been recovered, alongside Smilodon, dire wolves, jaguars, ground sloths (Megalonyx, Paramylodon), llamas (Hemiauchenia, Palaeolama), Vero's tapir, giant beaver, capybara, Holmesina, horses, Bison antiquus, mastodon, Columbian mammoths and T. floridanus, in a climate similar to today's.
 Furthermore, the abundance of black bears, and particularly T. floridanus in Florida, has led to a theorized niche partitioning of ursids in Florida, with T. floridanus being herbivorous, and black bears and A. simus being omnivorous, with Arctodus being possibly more inclined towards carnivory.
 Additional finds of south-eastern A. simus are from Alabama, Arkansas, Mississippi, South Carolina, and Texas.